-Sarett is visited by 25,000 school children each year.
-The majority of an intern’s time is spent teaching a variety of natural history programs.
+The majority of a naturalists’s time is spent teaching a variety of natural history programs.
 Program topics include: ornithology, entomology, geology, forest succession, dune formation and ecology and wildlife habitats.
 In the fall we spend a lot of time exploring fresh water ecology while paddling on the rivers and lakes of the area in our 34-foot replicas of the French-Canadian voyageur canoes.
 We also have fall programs that concentrate on pond study, tree I.D., fall wildflowers and nature preparing for winter.
 During the winter we explore the out-of-doors on cross country skis and snowshoes.

-Spring once again brings out our voyageur canoes as well as spring wildflowers, natural communities, wildlife habitats and once again, pond study.
+Spring once again brings out our voyageur canoes as well as dune hikes at Grand Mere State Park, spring wildflowers, natural communities, wildlife habitats and once again, pond study.
 Summer gives you an opportunity to design and implement classes on natural history topics of your choice.
-Past summer classes include nature photography, kayaking, geocaching, terrific turtles, water wonders, starry starry nights, and our favorites, mucking in the marsh and things that go bump in the night.
+Past summer classes include nature photography, kayaking, geocaching, terrific turtles, water wonders, starry starry nights, and our favorite, Muckin’ in the Marsh.
 If you love nature and kids, this is the place for you!

-While at Sarett Nature Center, interns are encouraged to develop and present a weekend program for the public and/or to complete a project of their own such as design and construct an interpretive display or a new nature trail system, or to engage in field research.
-Interns are also expected to lead interpretive walks, maintain trails, and to help care for our resident animals.
+While at Sarett Nature Center, naturalists are encouraged to develop and present a weekend program for the public and/or to complete a project of their own such as design and construct an interpretive display or a new nature trail system, or to engage in field research.
+Naturalists are also expected to lead interpretive walks, maintain trails, and to help care for our resident animals.

-Internships are for a minimum of one season and no longer than three seasons.
-Our seasons are: summer (June-August), fall (September-December), and winter/spring (January-May).
-Interns can expect to work forty hours per week.
+Seasonal naturalists positions are for a minimum of one season with the possibility of extension.
+Our seasons are: summer (May/June-August), fall (September-December), and winter/spring (January-May).
+Seasonal naturalists can expect to work forty hours per week.
 This includes weekend hours.
-You will receive an hourly salary, plus housing if needed.
+You will receive an hourly wage, plus housing if needed.